-Are you a frequent Delta flyer looking to rack up some extra SkyMiles and earn rewards flights more quickly?
-New members can earn an introductory 30,000 miles after spending $1,000 in three months and a $50 statement credit after making a Delta purchase in the same time frame.
-On an ongoing basis, earn two miles for every dollar spent with Delta and one mile for every dollar spent on all other eligible purchases.
-The Gold Delta SkyMiles® Credit Card from American Express can certainly help to get where you're going if you're Delta-loyal.
-(American Express is a CardRatings advertiser).
+Are you a frequent Delta flyer looking to rack up some extra SkyMiles® and earn rewards flights more quickly?
+New members can earn 60,000 bonus miles after you use your new card to make $2,000 in purchases within your first three month, and you can receive a $50 statement credit when you make a Delta purchase in the same time frame.
+Offer expires 10/30/2019.
+On an ongoing basis, earn two miles for every $1 spent with Delta and one mile for every $1 spent on all other eligible purchases.
+The Gold Delta SkyMiles® Credit Card from American Express can certainly help you get where you're going if you're Delta-loyal.
+American Express is a CardRatings advertiser.
+Terms apply.

-With no annual fee for the first year ($95 after that), no foreign transaction fees, free checked bags and discounted Delta Sky Club® access, the Gold Delta SkyMiles® Credit Card from American Express puts more money into your pockets, making it a smart choice for frequent travelers.
-It's these factors and more that make this card the 2017 Editor's Choice Award winner for Best Airline Rewards credit card.
+With no foreign transaction fees, your first bag checked for free on Delta flights and discounted Delta Sky Club® access, the Gold Delta SkyMiles® Credit Card from American Express puts more money into your pocket, making it a smart choice for frequent travelers, plus there's a reasonable $0 introductory annual fee for the first year, then $95.
+(Terms apply; See Rates and Fees)

-Gold Delta SkyMiles® Credit Card from American Express best features:
+Gold Delta SkyMiles® Credit Card from American Express's best features:

-A signup bonus is almost always a nice perk, but when said bonus can quickly be turned into a free flight, that’s something that really gets our attention.
+A welcome offer is almost always a nice perk, but when said bonus can quickly be turned into a free flight, that’s something that really gets our attention.

-Depending on travel location and dates, Delta offers domestic, round-trip plane tickets for as low as 20,000 SkyMiles, meaning, if you plan it right, you can snag yourself a couple of free tickets just for becoming a Gold Delta SkyMiles® Credit Card from American Express cardholder.
-The catch?
-New cardholders must spend at least $1,000 in eligible purchases within the first three months of opening the card to earn the first 30,000 bonus points.
-Plus, new members also receive a $50 statement credit after making a Delta purchase with the card in the first three months, helping to put a little more money back into your pocket.
+Depending on travel location and dates, Delta offers domestic, round-trip plane tickets for as low as 20,000 SkyMiles®, meaning, if you plan it right, you can snag yourself a couple of reward tickets just with the welcome offer from the Gold Delta SkyMiles® Credit Card from American Express.

-Other ways the Gold Delta SkyMiles® Credit Card from American Express helps cardholders save is by providing its members with one free checked bag on round-trip flights, saving you up to $50 a flight, and by offering discounted Delta Sky Club® access; two small perks that could add up big for those who travel often.
+Other ways the Gold Delta SkyMiles® Credit Card from American Express helps cardholders save is by providing its members with one free checked bag on Delta flights, saving you up to $240, and by offering discounted Delta Sky Club® access; two small perks that could add up big for those who travel often.

 Additionally, Gold Delta SkyMiles® Credit Card from American Express cardholders receive priority boarding, which helps to save its members time, and we all know time is money.
 Plus, who likes to fight for overhead bin space?